 In her work for the Koret Shelter Medicine Program, Dr. Wagner has helped shelters from Florida to Vancouver.
-Her contributions have ranged from Capacity for Care (C4C) calculations and population health to full facility design consultations -- she and her team assisted architects in the program for the Placer County’s new Animal Services Center in Auburn, CA, to insure best shelter medicine practices were incorporated in the design.
+Her contributions have ranged from Capacity for Care (C4C) calculations and population health to full facility design consultations.

-Recently Dr. Wagner and the KSMP team guided the Tracy Animal Shelter through Phase 1 of a 2-phase animal shelter building project, making dramatic improvements and meeting animal care needs that prioritized animal health given limited staffing.
+- With KSMP team, guided the Tracy Animal Shelter through Phase 1 of a 2-phase animal shelter building project, making dramatic improvements and meeting animal care needs that prioritized animal health given limited staffing